jsndyks/tiltonField/dogPolicy/dogRisk.md

 The key risks to health are _bites_ and _toxocariasis_, an infection caused by roundworm parasites found in faeces.

-There are of course many reports and many views, but the following, which I have attempoted to select from authoritative sources and to give a balanced view, summarise things quite well.
+There are of course many reports and many views, but the following, which I have attempted to select from authoritative sources and to give a balanced view, summarise things quite well.

 #### Risk